Call us on 0300 456 2370

 An Independent Mental Capacity Advocate (IMCA) can support someone who is not able to make certain decisions about their lives for themselves and has no suitable family or friends to speak for them.
 Read more about this service.

-We provide face to face advocacy to people with a wide range of disabilities in a range of specialist and secure settings across the country including Medium and Low Secure units, Brain Injury, residential and CAMHS settings.
+We provide face to face advocacy to people with a wide range of disabilities in a range of secure settings across the country including High, Medium and Low Secure units, Brain Injury, residential and CAMHS settings.
 Read more about this service.